instagibbs/bolts/XX-eltoo-peer-protocol.md

   - no `feerate_per_kw` as there is no up-front negotiated fee for update or settlement transactions
   - `first_per_commitment_point` is removed
   - there is no `channel_reserve_satoshis`
+  - `next_nonce`

 Sending node:
   - SHOULD set `shared_delay` to a reasonable number

 A receiving node:
   - MUST either accept the `shared_delay` given by the sender, of fail the channel
+  - if `next_nonce` is not a valid BIP-musig2 nonce
+    - MUST send a `warning` and close the connection, or send an `error` and fail the channel.
+  - otherwise MUST store and apply `next_nonce` to the associated `funding_created` transaction, unless channel reestablishment occurs, in which the nonces must be discarded

 #### Rationale